Pradumnasaraf/open-source-with-pradumna/pages/Faq.md

 ##### 7) How to find Open Source projects to contribute to?

-You can find some projects on the [Begginer Friendly Projects](Beginners.md) page.
+You can find some projects on the [Beginner Friendly Projects](Beginners.md) page.
 Also, I have written a Blog on [5 ways to find projects in Open Source](https://blog.pradumnasaraf.dev/5-ways-to-find-projects-in-open-source) you can check it out.

 <br>